 Are Most CCTV Cameras Fake?

 This is something you may have heard that sounds like the biggest “tin foil hat” conspiracy, but this is a common belief.
 Despite there being more operating cameras than ever, a common theory is that they are just for show.
 Large investments made into CCTV systems by local governments and businesses can assure anyone that this is false.

 Website rs-online will ease anyone who is suspicious of the credibility of their local CCTV operations.
 They have the amount of functioning CCTV cameras in the UK’s towns, cities and even the boroughs of London.
 Informing people of what parts of the country are the most monitored.

 Between 2012 and 2016 nearly £300 million was spent on the installation, monitoring and maintenance of closed-circuit television cameras around the United Kingdom.
 With over £180,000 a day spent over four years, it’s safe to say that the country is well monitored with functioning CCTV.

 CCTV has proved itself to be a consistent deterrent in the fight against crime.
 Rumours against the effects of CCTV are constantly debunked by rational facts and statistics.
-Prevention is often better than a cure and CCTV absolutely fits the role of prevention.
-Having a record of any crime that does take place will assist in tracking down offenders and create solid evidence for any legal action you wish to pursue.
+Prevention is often better than a cure and CCTV absolutely fits the role of a prevention.
+Having a record of any crime that does take place will assist tracking down offenders and create solid evidence for any legal action you wish to pursue.
 Huge investments and advancements are made in the field of closed-circuit television and are getting more advanced by the year.
 A tried and tested formula in crime prevention, anyone looking to ease their mind about local security or crime rates will be at ease at the success of a simple CCTV installation.